 - For FDA regulated clinical trials, the informed consent document cannot give the subject the option of having their data removed from the study database when they withdraw from the study.

 - Vulnerable Populations.
-If the research involves groups vulnerable to coercion, the investigator must address and the IRB consider the additional consent concerns described in the UIC policies and procedures for research involving children, decisionally impaired subjects, pregnant women or fetuses, neonates, or fetal tissue, prisoners, or research involving Department of Defense.
+If the research involves groups vulnerable to coercion, the investigator must address and the IRB consider the additional consent concerns described in the UIC policies and procedures for research involving children, decisionally impaired subjects, pregnant women, human fetuses, neonates, or fetal tissue, prisoners, or research involving Department of Defense.
 When the research will involve UIC students or employees, the consent should include the UIC informed consent template disclosure statements for these subjects.

 - UIC Specific Consent Requirements.

-- The UIC informed consent templates provide investigators with standard formatting and language for sections (e.g., voluntary participation, other alternatives, new information, privacy and confidentiality, compensation for injury, answers to question) of the consent documents.
-Please refer to the UIC HSPP policy Sponsor Payment for Costs Related to Subject Injury in Industry Sponsored Clinical Trials Guidance for more information regarding the injury language.
+- The UIC informed consent templates provide investigators with standard formatting and language for sections (e.g., voluntary participation, other alternatives, new information, privacy and confidentiality, compensation for injury, answers to question) of the consent documents and supplemental documents, guidance, and/or policies.

 - Any deviation from the standard formatting and informed consent template language may be approved at the discretion of the IRB.

 - The consent document should be written in the second person (i.e., “You have been invited to participate...” or “Your participation in the research is voluntary”) to help convey the message that the subject is choosing to participate.
 The first person should be used only in the final section of the consent form, indicating the subject’s agreement to participate.

-- If a Certificate of Confidentiality has been obtained, consent states the terms and limitations provided by the Certificate (Refer to UIC HSPP document Guidance for Investigators: Certificates of Confidentiality).
+- If a Certificate of Confidentiality has been granted or obtained, the consent states the terms and limitations provided by the Certificate (Refer to UIC HSPP document Guidance for Investigators: Certificates of Confidentiality).

-- Consent informs subject of their responsibilities during the study.
+- The consent document must inform the subject of their responsibilities during the study.

 - The consent document must include the name, department and contact information for investigator.

 - Waiver or Alteration of Consent.